Search Lincoln Cannon Menu

 Perspective on the Benevolence Argument

 On the Mormon Transhumanist Association Response blog, Vblogger has commented on the New God Argument.
 Below are my thoughts in response to those comments.
+I already published a first response, a second response, a third response, and a fourth response to other comments on her blog.

 The question of whether the New God Argument is beneficial, perhaps complementing other reasons for persons’ faith in God, is one that I can answer with confidence.
 While presenting the New God Argument to large and small audiences, in auditoriums and homes and on the Internet, Joseph West and I have received much feedback.
 And that feedback has been overwhelmingly positive.